The early morning chatter in the intermediate algebra class at Hiram Johnson High School in

 “English will be the language of their workplace.
 It’s the language in their textbooks,” he says in forceful, but deliberate, English phrases—all heavily accented by his native Bolivian Spanish.
 “That’s why I eliminated bilingual teaching in my classes a long time ago—even though I worked for ten years to do it.”

-initiative facing state voters in June.
+The 65-year-old Escalante—the subject of Stand and Deliver, a 1987 film about his remarkably successful math program at Garfield High School in Los Angeles—is now part of the movement to radically change (some would argue end) bilingual education in California.
+Escalante is “honorary chairman” of Proposition 227, the “English for the Children” initiative facing state voters in June.
 This passionately argued measure is in some ways a California classic, an emotional hot potato that the Legislature carefully avoided for the past ten years, until its proponents picked up the initiative cudgel last spring.
 Now voters are the object of a funding duel, polls and politics, and heated campaign rhetoric.
 But those concerns, Escalante is quick to point out, are not part of his role as honorary chairman.
 “I give this thing just my name.
 I am not a politician,” he says.

 Modesty aside, Escalante’s name is a major part of the politics.
 The Escalante name was as carefully selected as the initiative’s title, the progressive Santa Monica political consulting firm that gathered the required 433,269 signatures to qualify the measure, and other well-known campaigners helping Silicon Valley millionaire Ron Unz, who is the driving force—and continuing source of dollars—behind the English for the Children proposition.

 Like every initiative since petition-driven initiatives first faced California voters in 1912, Prop.
 227 has quirks and idiosyncrasies.
 But its journey to the June ballot began quite normally with the disgruntlement of a politically significant, critical mass of people.
 In this case, it was parents of children in bilingual programs, and some teachers, who felt powerless to change the educational bureaucracy’s commitment to a strategy they argue has proven ineffective, and even damaging, in its 20-plus years of life.
 But though disgruntled people rarely turn to the ballot to effect change, an odd melding of political allies, a private software fortune, legislative inaction, and the public’s ongoing desire to overhaul public education collided to create a ballot measure process anyone studying the history California initiatives would recognize.